What is a Breeze Card?

 Are there different kinds of Breeze Cards?

-There are 2 different kinds of Breeze Cards:
+There are 2 different types of Breeze Cards

 How much do they cost?